 PDF/A and PDF/X Supports

-BCL easyPDF SDK supports PDF generation of PDF/A-1b, PDF/X-1a and PDF/X-3 for long term archiving and reliable prepress data interchange.
+BCL easyPDF SDK supports PDF generation of PDF/A-1b for long term archiving, and PDF/X-1a and PDF/X-3 for reliable prepress data interchange.
 BCL easyPDF SDK APIs enable developers to easily create 100% PDF/A/X compliant documents.

 ISO 19005-1 Level B conformance (PDF/A-1b) ensures that the rendered visual appearance of the file is reproducible over the long-term.